KashmirNakamoto/Gagarin-Token/README.md

-# ShawnToken-
+# Shawn Token
-ShawnToken is a token for governance in Napster NFT.
+ShawnToken is a token for governance in NFTsong.